Block Paving Cost

 How Much Does Block Paving Cost?

 The complexity of the design will increase the final cost of the project.
-A simple pattern will often take around 3 days, costing £5,000, and more complex herringbone design takes up to 5 days costing £5,750; for the same small to the average-sized driveway.
+A simple pattern will often take around 3 days, costing £5,000, and a more complex herringbone design can take up to 5 days, costing £5,750 for the same small to average-sized driveway.

 And it's not just the complexity of the pattern that can increase prices.
-The main factor is of course the size of your driveway, but another large factor is its current condition.
-The prep work before laying the block paving is one of the most time consuming aspects of the job, and naturally comes with a high labour cost.
+Another factor is your driveway's current condition.
+The prep work before laying the block paving is one of the most time-consuming aspects of the job and naturally comes with a high labour cost.

 First seen in the 1980s, block paving has slowly increased in popularity over the years.
 Originally constructed from coloured cement or concrete blocks, it is common to lay the blocks into an intricate pattern, such as a herringbone design.

-Block paving technology and methods have advanced with the years; however, the cost is still a major factor when deciding if you wish to undertake such a project.
-Compared to tarmac, or simple concrete, block paving is still one of the most expensive options.
+Block paving technology and methods have advanced over the years.
+However, the cost is still a major factor when deciding if you wish to undertake such a project.
+Compared to tarmac or simple concrete, block paving is still one of the most expensive options.

 Block Paving Prices